Fran1702/FluidJ-Robot-Simulator/README.md

 ## 🚀 Getting Started

-To use the FluidJ Robot Simulator, follow these steps under python 3.8:
+To use the FluidJ Robot Simulator, follow these steps:

 ### 1. Install **Surface Evolver**
 Ensure that [Surface Evolver](http://kenbrakke.com/evolver/html/install.htm) is installed on your system.
 Follow the official installation instructions provided on their website.